 - Service - Long term contributions to the SCA.

 - Comportment - A role model.
 Someone you can look up to and emulate.
 Active as a leader/creator in the Society.
 Well rounded.

 - Other - Society standards for a Peer.
-See section VIII-A at https://www.sca.org/docs/pdf/govdocs.pdf
+See section VIII-A on page 30 at https://www.sca.org/docs/pdf/govdocs.pdf

 - Roles - Inspire, motivate, teach.